JuliaQUBO/ToQUBO.jl/docs/src/booklet/2-qubo.md

 ## OK, but why QUBO?

 QUBOs are suited for representing non-convex global optimization problems.
-With that said, the significant advances in computing systems and algorithms specialized for sampling QUBOs has been contributing to their popularity.
+With that said, the significant advances in computing systems and algorithms specialized for sampling QUBOs have contributed to their popularity.

-Some of the paradigms that stand out for running QUBOs are quantum gate-based optimization algorithms (QAOA and VQE), quantum annealers, hardware-accelerated platforms (Coherent Ising Machines and Simulated Bifurcation Machines).
+Some of the paradigms that stand out for running QUBOs are quantum gate-based optimization algorithms (QAOA and VQE), quantum annealers and hardware-accelerated platforms (Coherent Ising Machines and Simulated Bifurcation Machines).

 ![D-Wave Washington 1000Q](../assets/figs/quantum-chip.png)